 Our Mission: To promote healing and offer hope to survivors of violent crime.

-If you are a victim, please know you don’t have to fight this battle alone.
-We are here to walk alongside you, every step of the way, to help you through the dark and grievous journey that may feel hopeless.
-Remember there is always hope, when you chose to reach for it.
-Don’t ever quite, or give up, no matter how difficult the suffering becomes.
-Believe me when I say, you can persevere and together we can conquer and defeat the enemy.
+If you are a survivor of a devastating trauma, please know you don’t have to fight this battle alone.
+We are here to walk alongside you, every step of the way, to help you through the dark and grievous journey that may seem hopeless.
+Remember there is always hope, when we reach out for it.
+Don’t ever quit, or give up, or give in, no matter how difficult the suffering becomes.
+Take your life back.
+Believe me when I say, you can persevere and together we can accomplish victory to find healing .

-Lorraine Reed Whoberry, a wife, mom, now a grandmother, is the founder and executive director of the S.T.A.C.I.E Foundation.
-The S.T.A.C.I.E.
-Foundation was inspired by Lorraine, who survived a brutal attack on her daughters in 1999, which took the life of Stacie (for whom the foundation is named) and her younger daughter Kristie, who survived the attack, is a healthy mother today.
+Lorraine Reed Whoberry, an author, wife, mom, grandmother, is the founder and executive director of the S.T.A.C.I.E Foundation.
+Lorraine found purpose and inspiration for the S.T.A.C.I.E.
+Foundation, who survived a brutal attack on her daughters in 1999, which took the life of Stacie (for whom the foundation is named) and her younger daughter Kristie, who survived the attack.

 The loss Lorraine suffered due to losing Stacie and the brutal attack on Kristie took her through a journey of grief that almost devoured her.
 Lorraine understands the hidden anguish of devastation crime victims suffer.
 The agony that the offender caused was severely heartbreaking, emotional, agonizing, demoralizing, discouraging, and sometimes humiliating.

 Lorraine fought through adversity and overcame countless obstacles, and hurdles most of us cannot imagine.
 Through perseverance and her desire to heal from the stigmas of trauma, she shares her personal journey as an impact speaker.